hashicorp/terraform-aws-nomad/README.md

 <!-- TODO: update the consul-aws-blueprint URL to the final URL -->

-To use Nomad, you must also have a [Consul](https://www.consul.io/) cluster deployed.
-The easiest way to deploy Consul on AWS is to use the [Consul AWS Blueprint](https://github.com/gruntwork-io/consul-aws-blueprint).
+To run a Nomad cluster, you need to deploy a small number of server nodes (typically 3), which are responsible for being part of the [concensus quorum](https://www.consul.io/docs/internals/consensus.html), and a larger number of client nodes, which are used for running jobs.
+You must also have a [Consul](https://www.consul.io/) cluster deployed (see the [Consul AWS Blueprint](https://github.com/gruntwork-io/consul-aws-blueprint)) in one of the following

-You have two deployment options:
+configurations:

 1. [Deploy Nomad and Consul in the same cluster](#deploy-nomad-and-consul-in-the-same-cluster)
 1. [Deploy Nomad and Consul in separate clusters](#deploy-nomad-and-consul-in-separate-clusters)